mistakelly/Data-structure-and-algorithm-in-python/README.md

-other right ??,they now start finding a way to calculate it how much time a program takes to complete and space the program also takes in our computer during runtime, and that was when they came up with * TIME COMPLEXITY AND SPACE COMPLEXITY. these two help us to know how much time and space our program takes during runtime,[time efficiency](main.py) that way we can write efficient programs. and the whole act of managing all of these to ac that is when they started doing what ??, looking for a way to manage
+other right ??,they now start finding a way to calculate it how much time a program takes to complete and space the program also takes in our computer during runtime, and that was when they came up with * TIME COMPLEXITY AND SPACE COMPLEXITY. these two help us to know how much time and space our program takes during runtime, click link to see how two different codes solves a problem in with two different approach, would want to anaylyse the code that runs faster than another yourself[check time efficiency](main.py) that way we can write efficient programs. and the whole act of managing all of these to ac that is when they started doing what ??, looking for a way to manage